Windows Container Image Scanning [BETA]

 • Days since fixed

-The Windows Scanning Inspector can be integrated into the CI/CD pipeline or deployed ad hoc during development.
+You can integrate the Windows Scanning Inspector into the continuous integration and continuous delivery (CI/CD) pipeline or deploy ad hoc during development.

 CI/CD Pipeline